dynamiquel/Polaris-IO/docs/tutorials/yaml.rst

 From `The Official YAML Web Site <https://yaml.org/>`__:
     YAML is a human friendly data serialization standard for all programming languages.

 YAML allows users to store their C# objects into an easily-readable text file, which can be later loaded.
 Due to its readability, it is often used for config files and modding.
-It is very similar to JSON, but even more readable.
+It is very similar to `JSON <json.rst>`__, but even more readable.

 Since YAML can be used for all programming languages, you can create a YAML file from a C# object in Unity and easily convert it to a Python object in another program, and vice versa.